 This is the first time that a Committee of Privileges has proposed to refer people to the public prosecutor, instead of directly recommending sanctions in its report to Parliament.

-Even though Parliament is given powers to deal with such unacceptable conduct and impose sanctions, including custodial sentences and fines, the committee decided that the case involving Mr Pritam Singh ought to be dealt with “through the trial process rather than Parliament alone”.
+Even though Parliament is given powers to deal with such unacceptable conduct and impose sanctions, including custodial sentences and fines, the committee decided that the case involving Mr Singh ought to be dealt with “through the trial process rather than Parliament alone”.

-Mr Sunil Sudheesan, a lawyer at Quahe Woo and Palmer law firm, told TODAY: “The purpose of the committee was to determine what kind of sanction was available for Raeesah, and they did so.
+Mr Sunil Sudheesan, a lawyer at Quahe Woo and Palmer law firm, told TODAY: “The purpose of the committee was to determine what kind of sanction was available for Raeesah, and it did so.

 Prosecutors may also consider new evidence, which may not have emerged during the committee’s hearings, before deciding the next steps.